8adiq/social-media-api/README.md

   * Sessions are managed using JWT, allowing for multiple logins.
 * Post Creation:

-  * Users can create text posts, or posts that include media files (image/video).
+  * Users can create text posts, or posts that include media files (images).
 * Like & Comment on Posts:

   * Users can like and comment on posts, with the ability to view the total number of likes and comments for each post.